You can learn a lot from the graves of your ancestors. But how do you find a cemetery grave? And what is there to do

 I probably should have answered this at the start of the post.
 It is a very valid question considering that you can usually find what you want online.

-All sorts of records are being digitized and being uploaded to genealogy sites.
-It is not uncommon though for errors to sneak into these digitized copies so it does help to actually visit the grave yourself.
+All sorts of records are currently digitized and can be found on genealogy sites.
+It is not uncommon though for errors to sneak into these digitized copies so it does help to visit the grave yourself.

 Also, if there is some information not recorded but is on the stone then it does help to check.

-And finally, every once in a while you want to get out of the house and actually visit where your ancestor once called home.
+And finally, every once in a while you want to get out of the house and visit where your ancestor once called home.